 Admission to all 4 Disney theme parks

-Park Hopper Privileges
+Disney World Annual Passholder Perks Park Hopper Privileges

 We started visiting Walt Disney World annually in 2013.
 We didn’t get annual passes until 2017.
 And until then we went a solid 4 years, on multiple visits, WITHOUT a park hopper.
 So, having park hopper privileges may or may not be a big deal for you.
 We’ve written about why you may or may not need a park hopper at Walt Disney World and Disneyland.

 We have to admit, having the park hopper as part of our Disney Platinum Pass means that we can be extra lazy with our planning.
 Instead of committing to just one park per day, we can plan our fast passes in one, and dine in another.
 Or if we find a park particularly crowded we can leave and go to another.
 We also love this perk when we’re staying on the Boardwalk.
-Since the Boardwalk connects Epcot and Hollywood Studios we often just go between them in a single day via the walking path.
+Since the Boardwalk connects Epcot and Hollywood Studios by a walking path we often just go between them in a single day via the walking path.
 So convenient!

 Up to 20% off at select dining locations

-Disney has a full lineup of restaurants in the Disney Parks, Resorts and Disney Springs that take the Disney Annual Passholder discount.
+Disney has a full lineup of restaurants in the Disney Parks, Resorts, and Disney Springs that take the Disney Annual Passholder discount.
 Most restaurants offer a 10% discount, but some places, like the Werthers shop Karamell-Kuche, go all the way up to 20%.
 So there are always opportunities to save.
 If you’ve read this blog for any amount of time you know we adore food.
 Finding amazing meals and snacks is truly our favorite part of any vacation, so this perk is a big one for us.
 Sure 10% here and there isn’t a lot, but when you’re staring at the dining bill well over 100 dollars, you’ll be glad you have the perk.

-Up to 20% off select merchandise in store or online at Shop Disney Parks
+Up to 20% off select merchandise in-store or online at Shop Disney Parks

-Yes folks, this does include 20% off Dooney and Bourke Disney bags.
+Yes, folks, this does include 20% off Dooney and Bourke Disney bags.
 Believe us, this was the biggest shock!
 Many gift shops are included and you can also get discounts on Alex and Ani jewelry as well.
 Many retailers in Disney Springs are also included.
 In fact, the merchandise discounts are a big reason that many get the annual pass.
-We’ve even heard of families buying just one pass for the whole family so they could get the discount on merchandise, dining, parking and more.
+We’ve even heard of families buying just one pass for the whole family so they could get the discount on merchandise, dining, parking, and more.

-Standard theme park parking
+FREE Standard theme park Parking

 Disney Sports and Recreation Discounts

 If you’ve ever visited the moderate resorts or the boardwalk, chances are you’ve seen the fun surrey bikes available for rent.
-As a Disney Annual Passholder you get a discount on those!
+As a Disney Annual Passholder, you get a discount on those!
 Or what about the Fantasia Gardens miniature golf?
 Yep, you get a discount on that too.
-Boat and bike rentals and spa services are all included discounts at 15% off, but there’s actually quite a lot of things you can get the discount on.
+Boat and bike rentals and spa services are all included discounts at 15% off, but there are actually quite a lot of things you can get the discount on.
 See the full list of discounted offerings.

 Up to 15% Off Tours